AlejoMalia/CTHmodules/README.md

 ### License
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/) [![Terms of Use](https://img.shields.io/badge/Terms%20of%20Use-lightgrey.svg)](./WEIGHTS—TERMS_OF_USE.md)

-<small>This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).

 All mechanisms and mathematical formulas presented herein are part of my scientific research work titled **The Tetrasociohistorical Context, the Temporal Sequence, and the Projection of the Eventual Spectrum**, (El Contexto Tetrasociohistórico, la Secuencia Temporal, y la Proyección del Espectro Eventual) initiated in 2023.
 * First edition: 2023